 Western Sydney Airport line details

-The railway line will serve the Western Parkland City, which includes the new Western Sydney International Airport and Badgerys Creek Aerotropolis.
+The driverless metro will serve the Western Parkland City, which includes the new Western Sydney International Airport and Badgerys Creek Aerotropolis.

 St Marys station will be an important part of the project as it will serve as an underground interchange station, which will connect passengers to other parts of Sydney through the existing Sydney Trains rail network.

-The airport site will have two stations, which includes one at the airport’s integrated international and domestic terminal and the other at the airport business park.
+The airport site will have two stations, including one at the airport’s integrated international and domestic terminal and the other at the airport business park.

-The Australian and NSW Governments approved another A$3.5bn ($2.36bn) in funding to support the construction of the project in June 2020.
+The Australian and NSW governments approved another A$3.5bn in funding to support the construction of the project in June 2020.